-During fiscal year 2021, UAB recognized \$631.8 million in sponsored grants and contracts revenues.
+During fiscal year 2022, UAB recognized \$634.4 million in sponsored grants and contracts revenues.
 Various federal agencies provided support for these projects, with the National Institutes of Health ("NIH") being the primary sponsor.
 Non-federal funding sources include state agencies, local governmental agencies, and a wide variety of private sponsors.
-Operating revenues from grants and contracts increased \$42.8 million in 2021, as compared to an decrease of 2.0%, or \$10.1 million, to \$483.9 million in 2020.
-The increase in 2021 was driven primarily by an increase in federally sponsored activity.
-The decrease in 2020 was primarily impacted by the temporary suspension of nonessential laboratory research in response to the COVID-19 pandemic.
+Operating revenues from grants and contracts increased \$45.7 million in 2022, as compared to an increase of 8.8%, or \$42.8 million, to \$526.7 million in 2021.
+The increase in 2022 and 2021 was driven primarily by an increase in federally sponsored activity.